 THCA Flower

-• Sold as hemp (<0.3% Delta-9 THC)
+• Marketed as hemp with <0.3% Delta-9 THC

-• Looks and smells like regular cannabis
+• Looks and smells like traditional cannabis flower

 THC Flower

-• Sold in licensed dispensaries
+• Sold through licensed cannabis dispensaries

 • Fully psychoactive and federally controlled